Randolph Churchill: Eton

-Winston gave his son a choice of Eton College or Harrow School, and he chose the former.
+Winston gave his son a choice of Eton College or Harrow School, and he chose Eton.
 Randolph later wrote "I was lazy and unsuccessful both at work and at games ... and was an unpopular boy".
 He was once said to have been given "six up" (i.e. a beating) by his house's Captain of Games (a senior boy) for being "bloody awful all round".
 Michael Foot later wrote that this was "the kind of comprehensive verdict which others who had dealings with him were always searching for."
 He once wrote apologising to his father for "having done so badly and disappointed you so much".
 During the general strike of 1926 he fixed up a secret radio set as his housemaster would not allow him to have one.
 In November 1926 his headmaster wrote to his father to inform him that he had caned Randolph, then aged 15, after all five of the masters then teaching him had independently reported him for "either being idle or being a bore with his chatter".

 As a teenager Randolph fell in love with Diana Mitford, sister of his friend Tom Mitford.
 Tom Mitford was regarded as having a calming influence on him, although his housemaster Colonel Sheepshanks wrongly suspected Randolph and Tom of being lovers; Randolph replied, "I happen to be in love with his sister".